Las Vegas, 8th March

 Mesa, 10th March

 The next morning: we accompany Prado to a spa, then packing’n’repacking, stowing all important’n’useless goodies and again we realize that we don’t have enough space in the car.
 Business as usual.
-Until we discover that the fridge is not working any more.
+Then we discover that the fridge is not working any more.
 What the hell.
 The plug is damaged.
 A reason for a beautiful sightseeing tour to Las Vegas’s camping and car part suppliers.
-Pretty hopeless, nobody sells this strange but very specific plug for an Engel car fridge.
+Pretty hopeless, nobody sells this strange and very specific plug for an Engel car fridge.
 Thus, no fridge – warm beer.

 A short drive to Kingman, Arizona.